sid2934/DndNotes/Readme.md

 * The Hole in the Wall Tavern (Rorick):
   * Forced to pay 50 gold per month for Ragnar's "protection"
+  * Buildings outside of the tavern recently set ablaze.
+  *

 * Ragnar's Hideout - Location Unknown